Yenice, Tarsus: History

 On 30 January 1943, during the Second World War, the Adana Conference between the Turkish president İsmet İnönü and the British prime minister Winston Churchill was held in a railway carriage at Yenice Railway Station to discuss Turkey's role in the war.
-The carriage is now exhibited in the station.
+The carriage is now displayed in the station.

 In 1953 Yenice was declared a township.

 Economy

 The town is situated in the fertile Çukurova plain (ancient Cilicia).
 It is approximately at the midpoint between the Seyhan and Berdan rivers.
 The most important crop is cotton, followed by vegetables, citrus and wheat.
 There is also some light industry.

 Yenice is an important railway junction on the Adana–Mersin railway, connecting to the Konya/Ankara line to the north.
-It is on the Çukurova Motorway.
+It lies on the Çukurova Motorway.
 The airport of Adana is within 20 minutes and the newer Çukurova Airport is under construction near the town.
 The Port of Mersin is within 45 minutes.